 Benitez had made a mixed start domestically, whilst a Liverpool side competing in just their third campaign of the Champions League era suffered from similar inconsistency in continental competition.

-Defeats at both Olympiakos and Monaco had left Liverpool with work to do heading into their final group stage fixture, a meeting with the former under the lights at Anfield.
+Defeats at both Olympiacos and Monaco had left Liverpool with work to do heading into their final group stage fixture, a meeting with the former under the lights at Anfield.

-“I don’t want to wake up tomorrow morning in the Uefa Cup.”
+“I don’t want to wake up tomorrow morning in e Uefa Cup.”

 Steven Gerrard had addressed a press conference before Liverpool’s crucial Champions League clash, with progression to the knockout stages hinging on the Reds’ result against the Greek side.